Computational Copyright: Towards A Royalty Model for Music Generative AI: Introduction

 \section{Introduction}

-Recent advancements in generative AI have significantly impacted creative industries, leading to a surge in AI-generated content across art, music, literature, and software.
+Recent advancements in generative AI have significantly impacted creative industries, leading to a surge in AI-generated content across images~\citep{zhou2024generative}, music~\citep{dhariwal2020jukebox}, text~\citep{doshi2024generative}, and software~\citep{10.1145/3747588}.
 This rapid evolution has raised complex legal challenges, especially concerning copyright issues~\citep{henderson2023foundation,samuelson2023generative,sag2023copyright,franceschelli2022copyright}.
 Copyright laws cover a range of rights, including protection of original works, controlling their reproduction, and managing the distribution of profits from these works.
 The emergence of generative AI poses multifaceted challenges in this regard, as it blurs the lines of authorship and originality.
+Compounding these challenges, some studies show that most copyright holders are neither compensated nor aware of how their work is used to train generative models~\citep{morreale2023data, kyi2025governance}.
+These concerns are also highlighted by high-profile lawsuits across media domains, from text in \citet{NYT_Microsoft_OpenAI} to music in \citet{UMG_v_Suno,UMG_v_Udio} and \citet{Concord_Music_Group_v_Anthropic}.